secoda/terraform-aws-secoda/README.md

+# Disclaimer

+### New customers

+Please contact us for your company-specific Docker token.
+Secoda on-premise is an enterprise product, and we are happy to provide you with a token if you contact us through Intercom or Slack.

+### Existing customers
-### NOTE: If you have previously applied a version of our terraform from a private repository:
+NOTE: If you have previously applied a version of our terraform from a private repository:

 This *public* respository contains _breaking changes_ from our legacy *private* repositories.
 The latest version of Secoda **only** uses Postgres.
 These changes **will irreversibly delete** your neo4j instance.
 Please consult with us before deploying.
 You must also run this command before applying new tf infrastructure: `terraform state mv 'module.vpc' 'module.vpc[0]'`